kparc/kcc/README.md

 And now that we know which way the rivers flow in 𝒌 land, we are equipped to discuss another key aspect of 𝒌 design.
 It has to do with the fact that a function call and vector indexing not only look the same - they also have the same *binding strength*, also known as *precedence*.

-(this is good transiton! the chapter boundaries will stop being linear once they are tied to wasm refcard)

 #### precedence